mlajkim/k8s-athenz-syncer-the-hard-clean-way/README.md

 ### main.go

-The entry point for the controller manager.
-It sets up the manager, registers the controllers, and starts the manager.
+The entry point for the controller manager, that does, in order:

-May import certain independent packages.
+1. Reads configuration from local file
+1. Sets up any clients (Athenz client, Kubernetes client, etc) that will be shared across controllers
+1. Registers controllers with the manager
+1. Starts the manager to begin reconciliation loops

 ### internal/config